Chalarangelo/30-seconds-of-code/snippets/python/s/iterable-is-permutation.md

 ---
 title: Check if two iterables are permutations of each other
+shortTitle: Iterable permutations
 type: snippet
 language: python
-tags: [list]
+tags: [list,string]
 cover: apples
-dateModified: 2023-05-23 10:48:03 +0100
+dateModified: 2023-05-23T10:48:03+03:00
 ---

 Check if two iterables are permutations of each other.

+- Use `len` to check if both iterables have the same length.
-- Use `Counter` to verify that each element in both iterables appear an equal number of times.
+- Use `Counter` to verify that each element appears an equal number of times in both iterables.

 ```py
 from collections import Counter